gtatters/Thermimage/README.md

 =====================

 -   2018-09-08: Version 3.1.1 is on Github (development version)
--   Added minor change to readflirJPG function to accomodoate whitespace in file pathing.
+-   Added minor change to readflirJPG function to accomodate whitespace in file pathing.
 See Issue \#1.

 Previous release notes
 ======================